badnotes/rider/README.md

 rider
 ============

-A web api for rider clinet
+A web api for rider.